 Circular System of Food Production by Aquaponics and Aquaculture Approaches

 Circular food systems are highly efficient in terms of their environmental impact and resources.
 The circular system means that most nutrients are recycled, but unless there are enough barriers, such as species barriers, this cycle of nutrients can become a cycle of pathogens or chemical hazards.

-A combination of aquaculture-based food production systems and aquaculture can reduce environmental impact because fish waste is from fertilized plants.
+A combination of aquaculture-based food production systems and aquaculture can reduce environmental impact because the fish waste is from fertilized plants.
 However, the circular food production system has its own challenges.
 Fish metabolism produces ammonia which is converted to nitrate in bio-filters.
 Converting ammonia to nitrate requires maintaining a pH above 7, resulting in greater fish farming issues with health and well-being risks.

 Potential Benefits and Problems Associated with Circular Systems of Food Production

 The circular food system had the potential to reduce food waste and spoilage and improve diet stability and food security.
 Today, the sustainability of our food security faces a challenge as between 30 and 50 percent of the food is lost or wasted in various diets, resulting in higher consumption of animal food and the impacts of environmental impacts.

 Previously, trash and meat cans from slaughterhouses were served in meat and bone meal (MBM) to restore high-quality nutrients for animal feed.
-And this approach is significantly beneficial to improve overall status of soil fertility and soil productivity and therefore helps to achieve food security in poor quality soils food insecure regions.
+And this approach is significantly beneficial to improve the overall status of soil fertility and soil productivity and therefore helps to achieve food security in poor quality soils food-insecure regions.